martiaos/martiaos.github.io/index.md

 You appear to be lost.

 # Is there anything interesting here I can look around for?

 Nope.

 Nothing.

 This is not the page you're looking for.

+...
+But maybe you can [start here?](https://martiaos.github.io/start-here/)